pgomez-a/netwhat/README.md

 ### What is a port from an IP point of view and what is it used for when connecting to another device?

-### Extra information
-IP addresses are not random.
-They are mathematically produced and allocated by the Internet Assigned Numbers Authority (IANA), a division of the Internet Corporation for Assigned Names and Numbers (ICANN).
-ICANN is a non-profit organization that was established in the United States in 1998 to help maintain the security of the Internet and allow it to be usable by all.

 ### Bibliography
 Kapersky: <a href="https://www.kaspersky.com/resource-center/definitions/what-is-an-ip-address">What is an IP Address - Definition and Explanation</a><br>